 Yes, your culinary prowess can earn you money in more than one way.
 In the past, many people have concentrated on starting a food business like a small restaurant.
 The only problem with starting a restaurant business requires capital, which sometimes is not readily available.

 But starting a restaurant is not the only way to monetize your culinary skills.
 Blogging, YouTube channels, and social media pages like Facebook or Instagram are great platforms for sharing your cooking ideas and recipes.
 As you get an audience, you can start selling cookbooks or homemade spices and foods.
 One of my favourite cooking shows is Marion’s Kitchen, where she has her brand of cooking products.
 This could be you if you start now.

-Baking is another hobby you can monetize- from baking cakes to cookies and cupcakes.
+Baking is another hobby you can monetize- from baking cakes to cookies, cupcakes, and customized cakes.
 With social media making, you don’t necessarily need a physical location.
 As long as you share your work online and possibly have good reviews from clients, there is a chance someone will buy your products.
 Many bakers start this way and graduate to baking goodies for events like birthdays and weddings.
 And, the more creative you are at it, the more you set yourself apart when it comes to personalised cakes.
 For example, I have a “cake dealer” anytime I need a personalised cake, and they never disappoint.
 See that book-themed cake up there for my birthday?

 Knitting / Crocheting

 If you thought knitting and crocheting died with our grandparents, great-grandparents and possibly our parents, you’re dead wrong.
 In fact, the art is starting to pick up with the current generations as a relaxing hobby.
 And it’s starting to rank os one of the highly profitable hobbies.